Learning Unmasking Policies for Diffusion Language Models: Experiments

 \subsection{Learning Effective Sampling via RL}

 We start by demonstrating that our proposed RL framework yields effective sampling strategies in dLLMs, where effectiveness is defined in terms of both accuracy and speed.

-\paragraph{Experiment details.} We use LLaDA-8B-Instruct \citep{llada2025} as the base dLLM (additional results on Dream-7B-Instruct \citep{ye2025dream} provided in Appendix \ref{sec:app-dream}).
-Note that while LLaDA is trained as an MDM from scratch, Dream is initialized from an AR model (Qwen 2.5; \citealt{qwen2025qwen25technicalreport}).
-We parametrize the policy network $f_{\phi}$ as a shallow (single-layer) transformer incorporating adaptive layer normalization for conditioning; hyperparameter details for the architecture are provided in \Cref{sec:appendix_config}.
+\paragraph{Experiment details.} We use LLaDA-8B-Instruct \citep{llada2025} as the base dLLM (additional results on Dream-7B-Instruct \citep{ye2025dream} provided in Appendix~\ref{sec:app-dream}).
+We parametrize the policy network $f_{\phi}$ as a shallow (single-layer) transformer incorporating adaptive layer normalization for conditioning; hyperparameter details for the architecture are provided in Appendix~\ref{sec:appendix_config} and an architecture diagram can be found in Appendix~\ref{sec:app-model-diagram}.
 We train five different policies, corresponding to $\alpha \in \{10, 3, 1, 0.3, 0\}$.
-Each policy is trained semi-autoregressively at $BL=32$ on a single epoch of mixture data, sampled proportionally from the training sets of GSM8k \citep{cobbe2021gsm8k} and MATH \citep{hendrycksmath2021}, resulting in roughly 15,000 training samples. \Cref{fig:rl-training} shows the training dynamics for these runs; as expected, higher $\alpha$ generally gives rise to faster policies.
+Each policy is trained semi-autoregressively at $BL=32$ on a single epoch of mixture data, sampled proportionally from the training sets of GSM8K \citep{cobbe2021gsm8k} and MATH \citep{hendrycksmath2021}, resulting in roughly 15,000 training samples. \Cref{fig:rl-training} shows the training dynamics; as expected, higher $\alpha$ generally gives rise to faster policies.

-We then compare the resulting policies on the test sets of both GSM8k and MATH to the confidence-based heuristics introduced in \Cref{sec:back_heuristics}, averaging over two training seeds and three test-time seeds.
+We then compare the resulting policies on the test sets of both GSM8K and MATH to the confidence-based heuristics introduced in \Cref{sec:back_heuristics}, picking one out of two training seeds based on the final training loss and averaging over three test-time seeds.
 To obtain Pareto frontiers for the heuristic methods, we use $K \in \{8, 16, 32,64,128, 256 \}$ for the random baseline and high-confidence unmasking, while for Fast-dLLM we use $\lambda \in \{0.1, 0.2, \ldots,1.0\}$ throughout.
 For all methods, we use the standard greedy decoding setting ($\tau = 0$) when generating test answers.
-To measure sampling speed, we report the mean number of function evaluations (NFEs) of the underlying dLLM.